numericalalgorithmsgroup/NAGPythonExamples/local_optimization/Readme.md

  The final step is to make sure the licence is valid and the library is working as expected

 ### Step 3.
 Testing the Library
 The last step is to make sure the licence was correctly stored and that the library is working correctly.
-From the same virtual terminal re-run kusary
+From the same virtual terminal re-run Kusary licence module
 ```{bash}
 (nag3) andrews@olney:~$ python -m naginterfaces.kusari
 ```